Stores that offer used furniture include Habitat for Humanity ReStore, Goodwill, and The Salvation Army.

 Where to Buy Used Furniture

 In addition to the stores listed below, you may want to check local consignment stores and resale shops.
-Many consignment and thrift stores are independently owned or part of a smaller, regional chain; see our article on how to find consignment shops near you for more options.
+Many consignment and thrift stores are independently owned or part of a smaller, regional chain.

 - About: Craigslist is the world’s largest online classified ads site.
 Ads are free to post and free to search, making Craigslist a popular platform for individuals selling items to find local buyers.
 If you find an item you are interested in, Craigslist allows you to contact the seller by email to make arrangements for purchase.